Clayakn/WPX5-Hackathon-App/README.md

 - Search
     - This page should show the appropriate Pokemon based on search.
     - When the user clicks on the name or the image it should route them to the details page of that pokemon.
+    - User should be able to search by type and pokemon name. `(Ex: 'pokeapi.co/api/v2/pokemon/bulbasaur' or 'pokeapi.co/api/v2/type/fire')`

 - Details